Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/IX. Control Panel Restrictions & Settings Policy.md

-# 🔧 Control Panel & Settings Restrictions
+# 🔧 Control Panel & Settings Restrictions Policy

 This section explains how I implemented **Control Panel and Settings Restrictions** via Group Policy to prevent standard users from accessing system settings.
 This increases security and reduces the risk of misconfiguration or unauthorized system changes.